 “As a rule of thumb, if TDD helps you learn faster, then do it.
 For example, a calculation engine I built last week for an MVP has a fair amount of tests around it, because trying to build that without tests would actually be slower the first time around.
 Therefore, testing actually helped me get through the Learn-Measure-Build cycle faster.”

 一Rex Madden, CTO, Stride

-"Being a front end developer, it's hard to test drive the design process.
-On a normal code, when you’re writing the unit test, you can write the test as soon and you’ve decided on a name, the inputs, and the output.
+“Being a front-end developer, it’s hard to test drive the design process.
+On normal code, when you’re writing the unit test, you can write the test as soon as you’ve decided on a name, the inputs, and the output.
 On the front end, I don’t know if I need an anchor, a link, maybe I’m redirecting to a new page, or I’m staying on the same page and modifying something.
 So I need to try these out and think about what the user wants before I can write a test for it.
-It's hard to test the user experience as the correct way to go about it."
+It’s hard to test the user experience as the correct way to go about it.”

 一David Newell, Front-End Software Developer, Tapad

-"I think it comes down to things that slow feedback down.
-So, if it’s faster for you to do something and it’s always faster than it is for you to automate it than do it manually, just do it manually."
+“I think it comes down to things that slow feedback down.
+So, if it’s faster for you to do something and it’s always faster than it is for you to automate it if you do it manually, just do it manually.”

 一Ariel Valentin, Principal Software Engineer, Gust